project-chip/connectedhomeip/docs/guides/nxp_rw61x_ota_software_update.md

 - Code of the application : generated binary
 - Trailer : contains metadata needed by the bootloader such as the image signature, the upgrade type, the swap status...

-The application can be generated using the instructions from the [README.md 'Building section'][readme_building_section] section.
+The all-clusters application can be generated using the instructions from the [README.md 'Building'](../../examples/all-clusters-app/nxp/rt/rw61x/README.md#building) section.
 The application is automatically linked to be executed from the primary image partition, taking into consideration the offset imposed by mcuboot.

-[readme_building_section]: README.md#building

 The resulting executable file found in out/debug/chip-rw61x-all-cluster-example needs to be converted into raw binary format as shown below.
 ```